-Subject: Reconvened Meeting
+2. Reconvened Meeting

-Recommended Action: Pursuant to Section 2.2-3712.D of the Code of Virginia, we will now have a roll call vote to certify that to the best of each Commission member's knowledge: (i) only public business matters lawfully exempted from open meeting requirements under this chapter, and (ii) only such public business matters as were identified in the motion by which the closed meeting was convened were heard, discussed or considered.
+Certification of Proceedings: Pursuant to Section 2.2-3712.D of the Code of Virginia, a roll call vote was conducted to certify that to the best of each Commission member's knowledge: (i) only public business matters lawfully exempted from open meeting requirements under this chapter, and (ii) only such public business matters as were identified in the motion by which the closed meeting was convened were heard, discussed or considered.
 Any Commissioner who believes there was a departure from these two requirements shall so state prior to the vote, indicating the substance of the departure.